-Dwarf Pencilfish (Nannostomus marginatus) Fish Species Profile
+Dwarf Pencilfish (Nannostomus marginatus) Species Profile & Care Guide

 The Dwarf Pencilfish is the smallest fish of this species.
 They are friendly and peaceful but can be quite timid and will hide away and refuse to eat if their tankmates are too boisterous.